Server-side tagging (sGTM)

 Conversions API (CAPI)

-The Conversions API is Meta's server-to-server channel for conversion events: a second transport for the same events the pixel sends, not a replacement for it.
+The Conversions API is Meta's server-to-server channel for conversion events: a second delivery route for the same events the pixel sends from the browser.

 Server-side tracking

-Server-side tracking sends conversion and analytics events from a server you control instead of the visitor's browser: a more durable transport for the same events, not a way around consent.
+Server-side tracking sends conversion and analytics events from a server you control instead of the visitor's browser: a more durable route for the same events.